K3V1991/How-to-flash-Android-Kernel-and-Recovery/README.md

 8. Try another PC

 ## How-To:
-1. Download and extract the ADB & Fastboot++ Zip or use the Installer
+1. Download and extract/install the Platform-Tools or ADB & Fastboot++ Zip/Installer
-2. On your Computer, browse to the Directory where you extracted the ADBKit Zip
+2. On your Computer, browse to the Directory where you extracted/installed one of the Tools
-3. Place the Kernel or Recovery Image in the ADB & Fastboot++ Folder
+3. Place the Kernel or Recovery Image in the Tool Folder (Platform-Tools, ADB-and-Fastboot++ or Install Folder)
 4. Plug your Phone into the Computer
-5. Launch a Command Prompt with the Open CMD.bat or ADB & Fastboot++ Shortcut
+5. Launch a Command Prompt in the Platform-Tools Folder or use the Open CMD.bat or ADB & Fastboot++ Shortcut
 6. Once you’re in the Command Prompt, enter the following Command:
 ```
 adb devices